-La Calandria (Pura Garnacha) was established by three childhood friends, two of them oenologists, with the aim of recovering very old Grenache vineyards in their native Navarra.
+La Calandria (Pura Garnacha) was established by two childhood friends, Luis Remacha y Javier Continente, with the aim of recovering very old Grenache vineyards in their native Navarra.
 Working from rented premises at a winery in Murchante, they own some small plots of bush vines located in this village, and in neighbouring Cintruénigo, Corella and Castejón, as well as in the nearby region of Aragón, where their top red Tierga (€30) comes from.

-Javier Continente is the partner who runs the day-to-day business.
-He travels the world with his amazing robots and mechanical toys show -his other passion- and uses those trips to introduce the wines in new markets.
+Javier Continente travels the world with his amazing robots and mechanical toys show -his other passion- and uses those trips to introduce the wines in new markets.